PyrokinesisStudio/CookieMonsta-BOT/README.md

 * BOT is constantly being updated so these might change.
 * Daily horoscope!
 Dope memes!
 Fun commands!
 Cool Games!
 Cookies!
 Colors!
 Sounds!
 W0aW!
 Try me pleb.
 * Unfortunately you can't change the prefix ( ͜。 ͡ʖ ͜。), you have to use the built in one -=> **!**
 * As you might know, in order to be able to do stuff, you need to position the BOT role correctly on your Discord server.
-Read the FAQ's here --> <a href="https://support.discordapp.com/hc/en-us/articles/206029707-How-do-I-set-up-Permissions-" target="_blank">https://support.discordapp.com/hc/en-us/articles/206029707-How-do-I-set-up-Permissions-</a>
+Read the FAQ's here --> https://support.discordapp.com/hc/en-us/articles/206029707-How-do-I-set-up-Permissions-
 * Yea I know mate, it might have some bugs.
 I am doing my best and when I can, I will update the hell out of it.

 ## Update Logs